 · return of transparency;

-The practice of reuse of water came to us from arid countries, where a litre of drinking water costs more than a litre of fuel.
+The practice of reuse of water came to us from arid countries, where a liter of drinking water costs more than a liter of fuel.
 It seems strange for many compatriots to drink regenerated water (purified sewage liquid), but in most arid countries this is the only opportunity to offset the shortage of water resources.
 Regeneration can return more than 50% of wastewater, saving lives to hundreds of millions of people.

 However, even developed countries that do not have an obvious shortage of water resources, today also pay attention to the process of regeneration of wastewater.
 The sewage can not only be drunk but also used for technical purposes.
 Regeneration to the state of technical water is much cheaper than the state of drinking.